-Allen Hirashiki gave a briefing at the Tue-Oct-17 Bootstrappper Breakfast in Sunnyvale on team and project management practices he had found effective in keeping the Mindframers bootstrapping team together and moving forward on the design of a complex wearable device.
+Allen Hirashiki gave a briefing at the Tue-Oct-17 Bootstrappers Breakfast in Sunnyvale on team and project management practices he had found effective in keeping the Mindframers bootstrapping team together and moving forward on the design of a complex wearable device.
 Here is the description for the breakfast and a handout that Allen provided to summarize his advice.

 Allen Hirashiki: How To Keep Bootstrapping Team Together and Moving Forward